Iwannabemitul/DevStorm/README.md

 ## Overview

-SkillGap Intelligence answers one question for job seekers and career-switchers: **"How ready am I for this role, and what should I do next?"**
+SkillGap Analyzer answers one question for job seekers and career-switchers: **"How ready am I for this role, and what should I do next?"**

 Instead of a static checklist, it uses an LLM to *semantically* compare your skills against a role's requirements - so knowing PyTorch can reasonably count toward "Machine Learning," the way a human recruiter would read a resume, rather than requiring an exact keyword match.
 The output is a readiness score, a categorized skill-gap breakdown, and a prioritized, project-based learning roadmap.